blockchainsllc/in3-docs/docs/spec.md

       Client --> Client: check if lastNodeList increased

-      Client -> NodeB: Request in3_nodelist
+      Client -> NodeB: Request in3_nodeList
-      NodeB --> Client: verify and update nodelist and lastNodeList
+      NodeB --> Client: verify and update nodeList and lastNodeList

   ```